AdamAntinoo/neocom-infinity/ProjectControl/PROJECT.REQUIREMENTS.md

-* [STORY-NIF] Upgrade the current bluepint page to get the new Extended Blueprint data.
 * [STORY-NIB] Create a selector to return the corresponding Market Hub for any location.
 If there is no data for the selected region then use the Jita region selector.
 * [STORY-NIB] Functions should not return null in any case.
 Non existent values should be supported and replaced by default elements easy to identifícate on Frontend or on other functions.
 Use the MOCK code to identify such cases.
 * [STORY-NIB] Start to replace the use of cookies for authentication and use instead Headers.
 This will allow to use different characters from the same interface.